dylan-lang/sphinx-extensions/dylandomain/reference.rst

    - You may omit *LIBRARY* or *MODULE* to use the current library or module.
    - *MARK* may be ``!`` to avoid making a hyperlink, or ``~`` to only show the *NAME* and *SPECIALIZER* parts of the identifier, or both.

+.. note:: Syntax 1 does not actually work.
+But give it a title or mark, and it should be okay.

 ``:dylan:func:``
 ^^^^^^^^^^^^^^^^